Towards best practices in low-dimensional semi-supervised latent Bayesian optimization for the design of antimicrobial

 \subsection{``True'' Objective Function for Assessment of AMP Design Spaces}

 In this work we are interested in finding peptide sequences with strong antimicrobial activity.
 We choose to use minimum inhibitory concentration (MIC) as a measure for antimicrobial activity.
 The MIC refers to the smallest concentration of peptide that inhibits the growth of bacteria in a standardized assay\cite{kaderabkova_antibiotic_2024-MIC}.
 We make this choice because it is a theoretically continuous, standard, and meaningful measure of antimicrobial activity, and standardized data is available for measurements on it \cite{witten_deep_2019}.
+Because a lower MIC corresponds to stronger antimicrobial activity, we maximize the negative of MIC: $M= -\log_{10}(MIC)$, thereby minimizing MIC.

 In this pilot study, we wished to assess the impact of algorithmic choices and ensure our understanding of the design space prior to engaging in time-consuming experimental work.
 Therefore, we use a proxy model (also called an ``oracle'') based on traditional machine learning techniques (see next section) as our ``ground truth'' to estimate the MIC values of sequences for which no experimentally-measured MIC is available.
-This is analogous to proof-of-concept small-molecule discovery projects that optimize for QED or calculated LogP; a discipline-relevant proxy model is used to motivate an algorithmic exploration.
+This is analogous to proof-of-concept small-molecule discovery projects that optimize for {computed estimates of drug-likeness and solubility}; a discipline-relevant proxy model is used to motivate an algorithmic exploration.
 In future work, we plan to leverage the procedure here to inform peptide design in more realistic contexts.